-Make-up and Late Work Policy: Only one major exam (not the Final) can be made-up.
+Make-up and Late Work Policy: Only one major exam can be made-up.
 For make-ups you will be required to be at the Reese Campus on a Saturday morning to take an extensive comprehensive exam covering the entire course.
 NO late work will be accepted for any other component of the course.